-Besides St. Stephen, the Great Martyr, the first martyr of the Christian Church, and St. Stephen the Great, the defender of Orthodoxy and of entire Europe, there is also another saint Stephen celebrated today, November 28th, according to the Romanian Christian-Orthodox calendar.
+Besides St. Stephen, the Great Martyr, the first martyr of the Christian Church, and St. Stephen the Great, the defender of Orthodoxy and of entire Europe, another saint Stephen celebrated today, November 28th, according to the Romanian Christian-Orthodox calendar.

 This is The Monk Martyr, Saint Stephen the New, who lived in the 8th century in Constantinople (nowadays Istanbul).
 He lived off of what he worked with his own hands and was merciful to those suffering.

-His parents Gregory and Anna and his two sisters lived in the area that was known at that time as the “Place of the Cross”.
+His parents, Gregory and Anna, and his two sisters lived in the area known as the “Place of the Cross” at that time.
 The future mother of Saint Stephen the New suffered because she did not have a boy, but only girls.
-And she prayed earnestly to the Mother of God and to the saints, especially in the Church of Blachernae.
+And she prayed earnestly to the Mother of God and the saints, especially in the Church of Blachernae.

-Shortly after this, the woman became pregnant and was blessed by the high priest, with the formula: “The fruit of your womb, according to your faith, woman, may the Lord bless him, through the prayers of the Mother of God and of Stephen, the first martyr”.
-Born a son, she baptized him Stephen and brought the child in the Church of Blachernae, saying: “Enjoy, immaculate Virgin, for you have unleashed the sterility of the birth of male children.
+Shortly after this, the woman became pregnant and was blessed by the high priest with the formula: “The fruit of your womb, according to your faith, woman, may the Lord bless him, through the prayers of the Mother of God and of Stephen, the first martyr”.
+Born a son, she baptized him Stephen and brought the child to the Church of Blachernae, saying: “Enjoy, immaculate Virgin, for you have unleashed the sterility of the birth of male children.
 Rejoice, merciful Virgin, for you turned my sorrow into joy.
-Rejoice, the salvation of those who seek you, for I, the sinner, have sought and found you and moreover have taken, not only a son but also his name I have received from your servant. and our shepherd “.
+Rejoice, the salvation of those who seek you, for I, the sinner, have sought and found you and have taken a son, and his name I have received from your servant.
+And our shepherd “.

 As a child, Stefan stood out as studious and conscientious.